Your Pregnancy Matters

 emotions.
 The first step is to reassure them they are not alone.

 Miscarriage is not rare

-I recently read an interesting study on what people believe about early pregnancy miscarriage, that is, miscarriage in the first three months of pregnancy.
+I read an interesting study on what people believe about early pregnancy miscarriage, or miscarriage in the first three months.
 The survey-based study revealed just how detrimental misconceptions about miscarriage can be to patients and their families.

 I was surprised to find that more than half those surveyed thought miscarriage was very uncommon.
 That’s not true.
 Ten percent – perhaps even 20 percent – of clinically recognized pregnancies end in miscarriage.
 That means as many as one in five pregnant women will experience a miscarriage in early pregnancy.

 When we talk about “clinically recognized” pregnancies, we include women whose pregnancies have been verified by their physicians and women who have had positive home pregnancy tests but have not seen their physicians.

 Over the past 20 years, pregnancy tests have become very accurate.
 Pregnancy tests you can buy at the grocery store can detect a pregnancy even before a missed period.
 That means doctors are diagnosing miscarriages that 20 years ago may have been considered nothing more than slightly late, heavier periods.

 The survey showed that the majority of respondents knew the most common cause of early miscarriage is a genetic or medical problem with the pregnancy.
 A common genetic problem is aneuploidy, which means there is an abnormal number of chromosomes in the cells of the embryo.